Near Record Highs Thursday. Mid-May Feel…

 Tonight:

-Partly cloudy.
-Lows in the mid 30s in the City, the upper 20s to around freezing inland.
-West winds at 5-10mph.
+Partly cloudy and cold.
+Lows in the mid to upper 20s along the coast, the upper teens and 20s inland.
+Northwest winds at 5-10mph.

 Monday: